QuKennedy/MemoryAllocator/README.md

 The coalesce algorithm is as follows:

 A buddy block's address can be determined by taking the xor of the current block's address and its size, which is due to the addresses of a block and its buddy differing only in the bit position of their size class.
 This does not guarantee that the computed address is a valid buddy block, so the sizes of the block and its potential buddy must match.
 If the buddy block is invalid or currently allocated then return.
-If not, merge the 2 blocks and repeat the coalesce algorithm with the merged block until an invalid or allocated buddy is located.
+If not, merge the 2 blocks and repeat the coalesce algorithm with the merged block until either an invalid or allocated buddy is located, or the entire heap has been freed.